hoprnet/hoprnet/NETWORK_REGISTRY.md

 A node can be registered by its runner if the runner is eligible.
 There are two ways to become an eligible account:

-- A node runner's Ethereum account is staking in the HOPR stake program for a minimum stake of 1000 xHOPR token
+- A node runner's Ethereum account is staking in the HOPR stake program for a minimum stake of 1000 xHOPR token and one of the NFTs from the "allowed list"
 - A node runner's Ethereum account is staking a "HOPR Boost NFT" of type `Network_registry`

 #### Stake xHOPR tokens in staging environment